Soldering freedom and BMS-like transformations: Introduction

-In section 2 we review the Israel junction condition briefly and in the next section emergence of BMS like transformations from soldering transformations is reviewed.
-In Section 4 we deduce BMS like transformations for slowly rotating Kerr and rotating BTZ spacetimes and obtain conserved quantities.
-Section 5 is devoted to explain how one can include conformal isometries in soldering freedom.
-In section 6 the off-shell extension of the set up depicted in section 5 has been demonstrated.
-Finally we conclude with discussions on our results and propose few scopes of further investigations.
+In Section~(2) we review the Israel junction condition briefly.
+In the next section emergence of BMS like transformations from soldering freedom is reviewed and how one can obtain the conformal isometries is discussed.
+To demonstrate the machinery - we have applied it to the horizons of Schwarzschild and Minkowski spacetimes.
+We use the intrinsic formulation to compute the conserved charges.
+Next section is devoted to find soldering freedom for rotating shells.
+We also obtain conserved quantities corresponding to soldering freedom for rotating shells.
+In Section~(5), we consider the case where conformal isometries emerge due to soldering.
+We demonstrate the examples of such situations.
+We also show how conformal isometries can be recovered near to the horizon of a black hole.
+Finally, we conclude with discussions on our results and indicate future scopes.